yatesco/seafile-docs/deploy/using_firewall.md

 # Firewall settings

-By default, you should open 4 ports in your firewall settings.
+By default, you should open 4 ports (for TCP) in your firewall settings.

      |
      | Seahub